Tuesday, 27 September 2011

 "The story of Ebenezer Scrooge opens on a Christmas Eve as cold as Scrooge's own heart.
 That night, he receives three ghostly visitors: the terrifying spirits of Christmas Past, Present, and Yet to Come.
 Each takes him on a heart-stopping journey, yielding glimpses of Tiny Tim and Bob Cratchit, the horrifying spectres of Want and Ignorance, even Scrooge's painfully hopeful younger self.
 Will Scrooge's heart be opened?
 Can he reverse the miserable future he is forced to see?

-See more comments on my ThrowbackThursday post in 2021.
+See more comments on my ThrowbackThursday post in 2021 and in 2024.

 Fielding, Helen "Bridget Jones" series